2012 Arctic Winter Games

 The Arctic Winter Games is the world's largest multisport and cultural event for young people of the Arctic.
 The Games is an international biennial celebration of circumpolar sports and culture held for a week, each time with a different nation or region as the host.
 AWG celebrates sports, social interaction and culture.
 The Games contributes to creating an awareness on cultural diversity, and develops athletes to participate in the competitions with the focus on fair play.
 The Games binds the Arctic countries together and includes traditional games such as Arctic sports and Dené games.

 Around 1,500 athletes from nine teams participated in the games.

 Organization

 The 2012 Arctic Winter Games were set in Whitehorse, Yukon.
 This marked this the sixth times the games were hosted by Whitehorse.
 The general manager of the games were Chris Milner, an athlete in the 1990 Arctic Winter Games.

 Marketing

 2012's mascot was a Husky dog named 'Borealis'.
 The dog sports a Whitehorse Arctic Winter Games 2012 shirt and, as is common in Huskies, has different coloured eyes (known as heterochromia).

 Participants

 Nine contingents participated in the 2012 Arctic Winter Games.
-The amount of athletes sent by each contingent is shown in parenthesis in the list below.
+The number of athletes sent by each contingent is shown in parentheses in the list below.